raja-harini/interactive-gallery/README.md

 ## Date: 12-11-2024

 ## AIM:
-To design a book front cover page using HTML and CSS.
+To design a interactive gallery page using HTML, CSS and JS.

 ## DESIGN STEPS:
 Step 1: